 Fuzhou Fujian, China Travel Guide

-Fuzhou'its most renowned landmarks showcase its rich heritage and natural beauty, luring guests into its captivating history.
+Fuzhou'its most significant renowned landmarks showcase its rich heritage and natural beauty, luring guests into its captivating history.

 These sites collectively portray Fuzhou's past and modern growth.